fivdi/gpio-button/README.md

 push-button.
 Once the Linux kernel knows about the device tree overlay, it arranges everything so that the momentary push-button can be used with ease.

-The device tree overlay for a piece of hardware is described in source code and compiled into a binary format understood by the Linux kernel using the device tree compiler.
+The device tree overlay for a hardware device is described in source code and compiled into a binary format understood by the Linux kernel using the device tree compiler.